 England is divided into four subnational regions for local governance.
 The region is further divided into 48 ceremonial counties.
 The purpose of this division is geographical referencing.
 The Monarchy representatives in a county are the Lord Lieutenant and High Sheriff.

-England takes up almost the central and Southern part of the island that makes Great Britain, two thirds to be specific.
+England takes up almost all of the central and Southern part of the island that makes Great Britain, two thirds to be specific.
 A big part of England’s topography is plains and low hills.
 The northern and western side of the country is however made up of uplands and mountainous grounds.
 The climate in England can be described as temperate maritime climate.
 The temperature in the winter is about 0 °C (32 °F) while in the summer England registers high temperatures of 32 °C (90 °F).
 January and February are the coolest months while May, June, September, and October register warmer weather.

 England boasts of one of the largest economies worldwide.
 The average GDP per capita is £22,907.
 This economy is considered mixed market has incorporated a lot of free-market principles.
 England's economy is the backbone of United Kingdom’s economy.
 England being the home of the Industrial revolution puts the country many steps ahead through inventions like the first computer, the jet engine and the first industrial spinning machine among many others.